ShubhamNaik098/blinkitSalesAnalysis/README.md

-Certainly!
-Here's a **detailed, professional summary** you can include in your GitHub README based on the BlinkIT Grocery Sales dataset and typical KPI analysis:

 ## 📊 Detailed Sales Analysis Summary – BlinkIT Grocery Sales Dataset

 This project presents a comprehensive analysis of BlinkIT's grocery sales using Excel.The dataset captures transactional and customer insights